Belgrano II Base: History

-In addition to new instruments brought from the mainland, Belgrano II received all the scientific equipment transferred from Belgrano I. The LABEL laboratory (LAboratory BELgrano) was rebuilt demanding considerable effort.
+In addition to new instruments brought from the mainland, Belgrano II received all its scientific equipment transferred from Belgrano I. The LABEL laboratory (LAboratory BELgrano) was rebuilt demanding considerable effort.
 A new facility, the José Luis Sersic polar astronomical observatory and a satellite dish antenna for data transmission were also set up.

 On the morning of 10 September 2005 the main house was completely destroyed as a result of a fire caused by a heater malfunction.
 Personnel had to be distributed to other buildings and new food and clothes had to be brought from the mainland and airdropped as the fire had destroyed all the wintering elements.
 The construction of emergency facilities to solve the housing problem started in early 2006, This new building was planned in two stages with the first one (bathrooms, kitchen and bedrooms) being finished in 2006–07 and the second one (living room), in 2007–08.
 During the 2008–09 campaign the construction of a new main house began.
 It was completed during the 2009–10 campaign and was inaugurated on 25 May 2010.
 The new house has a covered area of about 500 m2 with more comfort and space for recreation: it is located on what was once the former home destroyed by fire.

 During the repairs of the Argentine Navy icebreaker ARA Almirante Irízar which is normally used to supply the base, the Argentine Air Force took over the task with airdrops by KC-130 Hercules aircraft in a non-stop flight from Ushuaia in Tierra del Fuego.